-The September 2012 national index indicated that the manufacturing sector has been expanding since May 2009.
-The Boston region's September 2012 index indicated that overall business conditions were contracting since July.
-The new orders, supplier deliveries, order backlog, and business confidence components for the Boston region jumped from August 2012 to September 2012 The raw materials inventory, product prices, and finished goods inventory components dropped.
-Production and new export orders components were at zero.
+The December 2012 national index indicated that the manufacturing sector has been expanding since May 2009.
+The Boston region's December 2012 index indicated that overall business conditions were contracting since July.
+The new orders, supplier deliveries, order backlog, and business confidence components for the Boston region jumped from November 2012 to December 2012.
+The raw materials inventory, product prices, and raw materials inventory components dropped.
+Production, finished goods inventories and new export orders components were at zero.